Insulin Function, Insulin Resistance, and Food Intake Control of Secretion

 mTOR is actually a component of two distinct multiprotein complexes termed mTORC1 and mTORC2 (mTOR complex 1 and mTOR complex 2).
 The activity of mTORC1 is sensitive to inhibition by rapamycin whereas mTORC2 is not.
 Within the context of mTOR activity, mTORC1 is the central complex as it is responsible for integrating a diverse series of signal transduction cascades initiated by changes in both intra- and extracellular events.
 Activation and/or regulation of mTORC1 is involved in the control of cell proliferation, survival, metabolism, and stress responses.
 These events can be triggered by nutrient availability, glucose, oxygen, and numerous different types of cell surface receptor activations, each of which eventually impinge on the activity of mTORC1.
 The mTORC1 is, in fact, the major mTOR-containing complex that regulates cellular responses to nutrient deprivation and various forms of cellular stress.

 Insulin-mediated cascade leading to enhanced translation: (not intended to be a complete description of all of the targets of insulin action that affect translation rates).
 Also shown is the effect of an increase in the AMP to ATP ratio which activates AMP-activated kinase, AMPK.
 STK11-LKB1-PJS is the designation for serine-threonine kinase 11, liver kinase B1, and Peutz-Jeghers syndrome since these three designations were independently given to the same protein.
 The common designation is STK11 which is the designation for the gene encoding this protein.
 IRS1: insulin receptor substrate-1.
 PI3K: phosphatidylinositol-3-kinase.
 PIP2: phosphatidylinositol-4,5-bisphosphate.
 PTEN: phosphatase and tensin homolog deleted on chromosome 10.
-PDK1: PIP3-dependent protein kinase 1.
+PDPK1: PIP3-dependent protein kinase 1.
 TSC1 and TSC2: Tuberous sclerosis tumor suppressors 1 (hamartin) and 2 (tuberin).
 RHEB: Ras homolog enriched in brain. mTOR: mechanistic target of rapamycin.
 AKT2/PKBβ: AK strain transforming/protein kinase Bβ.
 GSK3: glycogen synthase kinase-3.
-4EBP1: eIF-4E binding protein. p70S6K: 70kDa ribosomal protein S6 kinase, also called S6K.
+4EBP1: eIF-4E binding protein. p70S6K: 70kDa ribosomal protein S6 kinase (encoded by the RPS6KB1 gene), also called simply S6K.
 Arrows denote either direction of flow or positive effects, red T-lines represent inhibitory effects.

 Insulin action leads to an increase in the activity of PI3K which in turn phosphorylates membrane phospholipids generating phosphatidylinositol-3,4,5-trisphophate (PIP3) from phosphatidylinositol-4,5-bisphosphate (PIP2).
-PIP3 then activates the kinase PDK1 which in turn phosphorylates and activates AKT1 (PKBα).
+PIP3 then activates the kinase PDPK1 which in turn phosphorylates and activates AKT1 (PKBα).
 Activated AKT1 will phosphorylate TSC2 (tuberin) of the TSC1/TSC2 complex on two residues (S939 and T1462) resulting in altered activity of the complex.
 The TSC1/TSC2 complex functions as a GTPase-activating protein (GAP) which increases GTP hydrolyzing activity of Rheb.
 The GAP activity resides in the C-terminal portion of tuberin.
 The faster the GTPase action of Rheb the faster will be the reduction in Rheb activation of mTOR.
 When TSC1/TSC2 is phosphorylated by AKT1 it is less effective at stimulating the GTPase activity of Rheb and therefore Rheb activation of mTOR will remain high as is the case in response to insulin action.

 AMPK phosphorylates TSC2 at two sites (T1271 and S1387) that are distinct from the sites that are the AKT1 targets for phosphorylation.
 Evidence indicates that the AMPK-mediated phosphorylation of TSC2 promotes the GTPase activity of Rheb resulting in inhibition of mTOR and thus a decrease in protein synthesis.
 Recent evidence has shown that AKT1 actually phosphorylates tuberin at 4 sites (S939, S1130, S1132, T1462) all of which result in inhibition of the Rheb-GAP activity of the TSC1/TSC2 complex.